maikszusevics/IT-Security-Support-Bootcamp/Networking/TCP-IP Stack.md

 ## Overview of the TCP/IP Model

+TCP/IP = **Transmission Control Protocol/Internet Protocol**

 Fundamentally, **the TCP/IP model exists to describe and facilitate data moving between software, hardware, and networks**.
 It’s divided into four layers, each responsible for a specific part of the transmission process.
+It is a **practical framework**, while the [OSI model](/Networking/OSI-model) is a **conceptual framework.**

 | Layer               | Description                                             | Example Protocols    |
 | ------------------- | ------------------------------------------------------- | -------------------- |